Experience Performance and Usability Improvements with SAP Analytics Cloud Stories

 Model Information is requested as bubble clustering requires the geo visualization to resize and move to ensure that the data points are correctly clustered together.
 It is recommended to disable clustering in cases where the number of display points is below the clustering threshold.

 Persisted Query Information is currently limited to content on the first page.
-Hence, opening a story with a page other than the first page will require Model Information to be downloaded and Persisted Query Information will not be used.
+Hence, opening a story with a page other than the first page or using the Public URL API to define a filter or variable will require Model Information to be downloaded and Persisted Query Information will not be used.

 Enabling Optimized View Mode